 Self-defense or the defense of others

-At The Office of ALJ, we can help you fight your murder charge by assessing your case and help you identify the defenses available to you.
-We have a track record of successful criminal defense and we can apply our extensive experience to your lawsuit.
+At The Office of ALJ, we can help you fight your murder charge by assessing your case and helping you identify the defenses available to you.
+We have a successful criminal defense track record and can apply our extensive experience to your lawsuit.
 Don’t face life-altering consequences without giving yourself a fighting chance.
 Contact us today to learn how we can help you.

 Don’t Hesitate—Contact Us Immediately!